piano-miles/blockscript/README.md

 ## Installation

-1. Download or clone the repository via `git clone https://github.com/piano-miles/blockscript.git`
+1. Download or clone the repository via `git clone https://github.com/piano-miles/blockscript.git`.
-2. Install the necessary dependencies by running `pip install -r requirements.txt` in your commandline
+2. Install the necessary dependencies by running `pip install -r requirements.txt` in your commandline.

 ## Usage